awsdocs/aws-greengrass-developer-guide/doc_source/gg-sec.md

    If you want to edit the policy, choose **Edit policy document**\.

+## AWS IoT Greengrass Core Security Principals<a name="gg-principals"></a>

+The AWS IoT Greengrass core uses the following security principals: AWS IoT client, local MQTT server, and local secrets manager\.
+The configuration for these principals is stored in the `crypto` object in the `config.json` configuration file\.
+For more information, see [AWS IoT Greengrass Core Configuration File](gg-core.md#config-json)\.

+This configuration includes the path to the private key used by the principal component for authentication and encryption\.
+AWS IoT Greengrass supports two modes of private key storage: hardware\-based or file system\-based \(default\)\.
+For more information about storing keys on hardware security modules, see [Hardware Security Integration](hardware-security.md)\.

+**AWS IoT Client**
+The AWS IoT client manages communication over the internet between the Greengrass core and AWS IoT\.
+AWS IoT Greengrass uses X\.509 certificates with public and private keys for mutual authentication when establishing TLS connections for this communication\.
+For more information, see [X\.509 Certificates and AWS IoT](https://docs.aws.amazon.com/iot/latest/developerguide/managing-device-certs.html) in the *AWS IoT Developer Guide*\.
+The IoT client supports RSA and EC certificates and keys\.
+The certificate and private key path are specified for the `IoTCertificate` principal in `config.json`\.

+**MQTT Server**
+The local MQTT server manages communication over the local network between the Greengrass core and other Greengrass devices in the group\.
+AWS IoT Greengrass uses X\.509 certificates with public and private keys for mutual authentication when establishing TLS connections for this communication\.
+By default, AWS IoT Greengrass generates an RSA private key for you\.
+To configure the core to use a different private key, you must provide the key path for the `MQTTServerCertificate` principal in `config.json`\.
+**Private Key Support**
+[\[See the AWS documentation website for more details\]](http://docs.aws.amazon.com/greengrass/latest/developerguide/gg-sec.html)
+The configuration of the private key determines related processes\.
+For the list of cipher suites that the Greengrass core supports as a server, see [AWS IoT Greengrass Cipher Suites](#gg-cipher-suites)\.
+**If no private key is specified** \(default\)
++ AWS IoT Greengrass rotates the key based on your rotation settings\.
++ The core generates an RSA key, which is used to generate the certificate\.
++ The MQTT server certificate has an RSA public key and an SHA\-256 RSA signature\.
+**If an RSA private key is specified** \(requires GGC v1\.7 or later\)
++ You are responsible for rotating the key\.
++ The core uses the specified key to generate the certificate\.
++ The RSA key must have a minimum length of 2048 bits\.
++ The MQTT server certificate has an RSA public key and an SHA\-256 RSA signature\.
+**If an EC private key is specified** \(requires GGC v1\.9\)
++ You are responsible for rotating the key\.
++ The core uses the specified key to generate the certificate\.
++ The EC private key must use an NIST P\-256 or NIST P\-384 curve\.
++ The MQTT server certificate has an EC public key and an SHA\-256 RSA signature\.

+  The MQTT server certificate presented by the core has an SHA\-256 RSA signature, regardless of the key type\.
+For this reason, clients must support SHA\-256 RSA certificate validation to establish a secure connection with the core\.

+**Secrets Manager**
+The local secrets manager securely manages local copies of secrets that you create in AWS Secrets Manager\.
+It uses a private key to secure the data key that's used to encrypt the secrets\.
+For more information, see [Deploy Secrets to the AWS IoT Greengrass Core](secrets.md)\.
+By default, the IoT client private key is used, but you can specify a different private key for the `SecretsManager` principal in `config.json`\.
+Only the RSA key type is supported\.
+For more information, see [Specify the Private Key for Secret Encryption](secrets.md#secrets-config-private-key)\.
+Currently, AWS IoT Greengrass supports only the [PKCS\#1 v1\.5](https://tools.ietf.org/html/rfc2313) padding mechanism for encryption and decryption of local secrets when using hardware\-based private keys\.
+If you're following vendor\-provided instructions to manually generate hardware\-based private keys, make sure to choose PKCS\#1 v1\.5\.
+AWS IoT Greengrass doesn't support Optimal Asymmetric Encryption Padding \(OAEP\)\.
+**Private Key Support**
+<a name="secrets-manager-private-key-support"></a>[\[See the AWS documentation website for more details\]](http://docs.aws.amazon.com/greengrass/latest/developerguide/gg-sec.html)

 ## Device Connection Workflow<a name="gg-sec-connection"></a>

 This section describes how devices connect to the AWS IoT Greengrass cloud service and AWS IoT Greengrass core devices\.